UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-1-basic-io/Homework.md

 When the input is `sent`, output all the listed dot and dash sequences as flashes using any 1 `LED`. **(Total @3, @1+@1+@1)**
   - @1 if dots and dashes are correct, @0.5 if length of flashes is inconsistent, @0 if dots and dashes are indistinguishable.
-  - @1 if space is correct, @0.5 if length of flashes is inconsistent, @0 if spaces are indistinguishable.
+  - @1 if spaces and gaps are correct, @0.5 if length of flashes is inconsistent, @0 if spaces and gaps are indistinguishable.
-  - @1 if gaps between dots and dashes are correct, @0.5 if length of flashes is inconsistent
+  - @1 if all input methods are disabled during the output. @0 if the button changes the TFT screen during output.

 After the input is `sent`, clear everything on screen and display the decoded word. **(Total @3)**
   - @3 if **ONLY** the correct string is displayed on screen
   - @2 if the correct string of letter is displayed on screen (with something else)
   - @1 if any string of letter is displayed on screen

+After the Morse Code finishs flashing, initialise everything to be ready for input again. **(@1)**

 #### Example of output
 ```
 - Before holding button for 1000ms
 _ _      M
 _ _ _    O
 . _ .
 R
 . . .
 S
 .
 E

 - After holding button for 1000ms
 MORSE